NeXT: Corporate culture and community

-Jobs created a different corporate culture at NeXT in terms of facilities, salaries, and benefits.
+Steve Jobs created a unique corporate culture at NeXT in terms of facilities, salaries, and benefits.
 Jobs had experimented with some structural changes at Apple, but at NeXT he abandoned conventional corporate structures, instead making a "community" with "members" instead of employees.
 There were only two different salaries at NeXT until the early 1990s.
 Team members who joined before 1986 were paid $75,000 and those who joined afterward were paid $50,000.
 This caused a few awkward situations where managers were paid less than their employees.
 Later, employees were given performance reviews and raises every six months.
-To foster openness, all employees had full access to the payrolls, although few employees ever took advantage of the privilege.
+To foster openness, all employees had full access to the payrolls, although few employees ever used the privilege.
 NeXT's health insurance plan offered benefits to not only married couples but unmarried and same-sex couples, although the latter privilege was later withdrawn due to insurance complications.
-The payroll schedule was also very different from other companies in Silicon Valley at the time, because instead of employees being paid twice a month at the end of the pay period, they were paid once a month in advance.
+The payroll schedule was also very different from other Silicon Valley companies at the time, because instead of employees being paid twice per month at the end of the pay period, they were paid once per month in advance.

 Jobs found office space in Palo Alto, California, at 3475 Deer Creek Road, occupying a glass-and-concrete building that featured a staircase designed by the architect I. M. Pei.
 The first floor had hardwood flooring and large worktables where the workstations would be assembled.
 To avoid inventory errors, NeXT used the just-in-time (JIT) inventory strategy.
 The company contracted out for all major components, such as mainboards and cases, and had the finished components shipped to the first floor for assembly.
 On the second floor was office space with an open floor plan.
 The only enclosed rooms were Jobs's office and a few conference rooms.

-As NeXT expanded, more office space was needed.
-The company rented an office at 800 and 900 Chesapeake Drive, in Redwood City, also designed by Pei.
+NeXT's expansion prompted renting an office at 800 and 900 Chesapeake Drive, in Redwood City, also designed by Pei.
 The architectural centerpiece was a "floating" staircase with no visible supports.
 The open floor plan was retained, with furnishings that were luxurious, such as $5,000 chairs, $10,000 sofas, and Ansel Adams prints.

 NeXT's Palo Alto office was subsequently occupied by Internet Shopping Network (a subsidiary of Home Shopping Network) in 1994, and later by SAP AG.
 Its Redwood City office was later occupied by ApniCure and OncoMed Pharmaceuticals Inc.

 The first issue of NeXTWORLD magazine was printed in 1991.
 It was edited by Michael Miley and, later, Dan Ruby and was published in San Francisco by Integrated Media.
-It was the only mainstream periodical to discuss NeXT computers, their operating system, and NeXT application software.
+It was the only mainstream periodical to discuss NeXT computers and software.
 The publication was discontinued in 1994 after only four volumes.
 A developer conference, NeXTWORLD Expo, was held in 1991 and 1992 at the San Francisco Civic Center and in 1993 and 1994 at the Moscone Center in San Francisco, with Jobs as the keynote speaker.